Same-sex marriage in Alaska: Public opinion

 The December 2016 survey conducted by the Alaska Survey Research for the Anchorage Dispatch News showed that 69% of Alaska adults supported same-sex marriage, while 23.5% were opposed and 7.5% were undecided.
-Support was strongest in Southeast Alaska at 76.3%, and in Anchorage at 75.8%.
+Support was strongest in Southeast Alaska and Anchorage at 76%.
 85% of Democrats supported same-sex marriage, while 13% were opposed; and 50% of Republicans supported it, with 41% opposed.